amitaybar/Interference-Rejection-using-Riemannian-Geometry-for-DoA-Estimation/ReadMe.txt

 Inside LoopWrapper.m, in lines 20-26, there are flags controlling which figures to plot.
 Please note that only one of the flags should have a logical '1' value at a time.

-The code (along with its verified results) is published at Code Ocean at https://codeocean.com/capsule/1729785/tree/v1.
+The code (along with its verified results) is also published on Code Ocean at https://codeocean.com/capsule/1729785/tree/v1.